 You can’t write a San Francisco Travel Guide without talking about Alcatraz.
 A quick 15-20 minute ferry ride from Pier 33 at Fisherman’s Wharf will get you onto “The Rock” as it was commonly known.
 Originally an army fort, it’s best known for when it was turned into a federal prison and housed notorious gangsters such as Al Capone and the “Bird Man.”
 Grab the free audio tour equipment and take a journey back through time as you experience some of the histories of Alcatraz.

 Of course, San Francisco is well known for having some fantastic (vegan) food and after all of that walking around, you’re bound to be hungry.
-Stay tuned for the upcoming Vegan Guide to the Bay Area post which will highlight some of the best vegan food spots in and around San Francisco.
+While you’re finding your way through Chinatown, stop in to get some authentic vegan Chinese food at Enjoy Vegetarian.
+From exotic dishes like cuddle fish, to more traditional tofu dishes, you will surely find something delicious to fuel you for your next adventure.
+Check out our Vegan Guide to the Bay Area, which highlights some of the best vegan food spots in and around San Francisco.

 Did we miss your favorite things to do in San Francisco?
 Let us know down below in the comments!